 Tracking all search engines: SE Ranking Rank Tracker

-As you’ve probably guessed, monitoring SERP rankings manually or with the help of free services offered by search engines is not that easy.
+As you’ve probably guessed, monitoring keyword rankings manually or with the help of free services offered by search engines is not that easy.
 At the very least, you’ll need to spend hours on end gathering all tracking data in one place.
 To save precious time on more important tasks and to get the most accurate information, most SEOs use a position tracking tool.
-SE Ranking’s Website Rank Tracker is one of them.
+SE Ranking’s Rank Tracker is one of them.

 How to create a project in Rank Tracker

 Track real-time rankings with SE Ranking by setting up your project in these five steps:

 1. Click Create Project and add general information like the website URL, project name, search range, and access settings.
 During this initial step, you can also choose to receive a weekly report and conduct a website audit.

 2. Manually enter and group the keywords you want to track or use keyword suggestions.
 You can also import keywords from Google Analytics or a CSV file.

 3. Select a search engine and a target location for monitoring keyword performance.
 You can compare rankings across counties or narrow your search to a specific city or postal code.
 On top of that, you can add up to five search engines per project at no extra cost.

 4. Add competitors to your project.
 If you’re not sure which competitors to choose, SE Ranking will propose top competitors for your domain.

 5. Integrate analytics services.
 For instance, to collect and compile more keyword ranking data on a single dashboard, you can connect SE Ranking with Google Analytics or Google Search Console.